 Survival depends on many different factors.
 Generally, for people diagnosed with kidney cancer in England and Wales, more than 70% will survive their cancer for 1 year or more, almost 60% will survive their cancer for 5 years or more and about 50% survive their cancer for 10 years or more after diagnosis.

 Research on renal cancers and the clinical service offered to patients is increasing, and it is now a major theme for the Cambridge Cancer Centre.
 The Centre offers a full range of clinical services for patients and, wherever possible, offers opportunities to patients to take part in clinical research.
 We maintain a highly active clinical trials portfolio, recruiting around a third of patients into clinical trials.
 The centre runs internationally recognised programmes in the genetics of the disease and the metabolic consequences of those genetic abnormalities, in understanding tumour biology and in the treatment of resulting malignancies.

-The table below lists the current open trials for liver cancer coordinated by the Cambridge Cancer Trials Centre (last updated February 2018).
+The table below lists the current open trials for kidney cancer coordinated by the Cambridge Cancer Trials Centre.
 If you would like further information about how to take part in any of the clinical trials listed here, please talk to your cancer specialist as patients usually need to be referred by their doctor.

 Cambridge Cancer Trials Centre contact for renal cancer trials: Professor Tim Eisen